Andreas-HVL/Lab3/README.md

 # Report

+As Dummy Data is generated randomly, a rare occurance might happen where no passes have slots avaiable to be booked, please restart the program if this should occur.

 This program is written with the expectation of being the followup to a login-function to a Gym's website or a machine located in the gym, so only a single user will be relevant, and as such has been called "John Doe" in the program as a placeholder.
 This User class has a few basic functions allowing it to book and unbook passes, these can easily be expanded by adding more properties or functions to accomodate future requirements.